-Look over the first chapter of Valens’ Anthology (click the link) in which he describes planetary manifestations in character and planetary associations.
+Look over the first chapter of Valens’ Anthology (click the link) in which he describes the planetary associations and their significations for character.
 Compare and contrast these with Ptolemy’s description of the powers of the planets (click the link).
-While Ptolemy’s description is very weather-oriented, in his later descriptions of actual characteristics and events in terms of the planets, we find that he associates the planets in much the same way as Valens.
+Ptolemy’s descriptions are very weather-oriented.
+However, later in the Tetrabiblos when he describes actual characteristics and events in terms of the planets, we find that he associates the planets in much the same way as Valens.
 It is worth reviewing the first chapter of the text by Valens multiple times.

 Think about the basic planetary associations and the indications given by Valens.
 Which planet or planets play the greatest role in your life?
 Which ones best describe your personality?
 Which one best describes your work and favorite hobbies?
 Ask yourself these questions about loved ones as well.